frictionlessdata/datapackage-pipelines/README.md

 ## Documentation

-This framework can run pipelines of data processing modules which are basically a list of steps which implement an ETL process.
-Each step is an *executor*, which can be one of these:

- - Extractor: Python scripts which get tabular data located somewhere on the web and output a Fiscal Data Package (FDP).
- - Transformer: Python scripts which get an FDP as input, modify it and output a new FDP.
- - Loader: Python scripts which get an FDP as input, upload it to some web service or storage and output it once more.

-Each pipeline also has a set of rules that define a schedule and a pipeline of such executors, working serially to
-    fetch data from the Internet, process it into a finalized FDP and load it to an external destination.
+This framework is intended for running predefined processing steps on sources of tabular data.
+These steps (or 'processors') can be extraction steps (e.g. web scrapers), transformation steps or loading steps (e.g. dump to file).

+A combination of these processors in a specific order is called a 'pipeline'.
+Each pipeline has a separate schedule, which dictates when it should be run.

+Pipelines are independent (i.e. a pipeline does not depend on another pipeline), but the processors that compose the pipeline can be shared among pipelines, as part of a common library.

 All processing in this framework is done by processing the streams of data, row by row.
 At no point the entire data-set is loaded into memory.
 This allows efficient processing in terms of memory usage as well as truly parallel execution